eeshagoyal/chat-support-system/README.md

 # chat-support-system
 This is a Rule Based Chat Bot and does not employee Natural Language Processing.
+All the Text Queries are stored in a CSV file and are automatically accessed by the chatbot script.

 ## Build Instructions
 	1. Open 3 separate Bash Terminal windows